PRO-2684/gadgets/scrollbar_mod/README.md

     - ...More
 - Detailed documentation
 - Changing default scrollbar width from 7px to 8px
-- `ScrollBar Width Shrink` feature
+- `ScrollBar Handle Shrink` feature
 - `Handle Radius` renamed to `Radius`, which now also affects the scrollbar background
 - `Transparent Track` renamed to `Background Visibility`, with an additional option to show only when hovered